MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 We offer a constantly expanding list of [guides and tutorials](https://www.mindport.co/tutorials-unity-vr-development) on our website.
 We encourage you to check them out to improve your VR Builder skills.

-If this is your first time with VR Builder, you should start from the [Workflow Editor](https://www.mindport.co/vr-builder-learning-path/how-to-define-the-process-of-vr-applications-in-unity) and [Step Inspector](https://www.mindport.co/vr-builder-learning-path/how-to-define-steps-of-vr-applications-in-unity) tutorials, which explain the basics of working with VR Builder.
+If this is your first time with VR Builder, you should start from the [Process Editor](https://www.mindport.co/vr-builder-learning-path/how-to-define-the-process-of-vr-applications-in-unity) and [Step Inspector](https://www.mindport.co/vr-builder-learning-path/how-to-define-steps-of-vr-applications-in-unity) tutorials, which explain the basics of working with VR Builder.

 In addition,you might also want to check out the guides on how to build standalone VR Builder apps on the [Oculus Quest](https://www.mindport.co/vr-builder-learning-path/how-to-run-vr-builder-apps-on-oculus-quest-devices) or [Pico Neo 3](https://www.mindport.co/vr-builder-learning-path/how-to-run-vr-builder-apps-on-pico-neo-devices).